Porter County Personal Injury Lawyer

 No matter the cause of the injuries, whether they are the result of an accident or a criminal act, there is a strict time limit that controls when a plaintiff can file a claim in court.

 Indiana Code §34-11-2-4 provides plaintiffs only two years from the date of the injury to file a lawsuit.
-This is a short time frame and insurance companies are well aware of this law, but a skilled Perry County personal injury attorney could ensure that claims are filed on time.
+This is a short time frame and insurance companies are well aware of this law, but a skilled Porter County personal injury attorney could ensure that claims are filed on time.

 Damages a Plaintiff Can Claim

 At the center of any personal injury claim is, of course, an injury.
 An injury can be physical, but it can also be an emotional injury.
 Most of the time, personal injury cases involve both physical and mental injuries.
+However, this does not mean that mental anguish cannot be a part of a claim.
+In fact, a thorough personal injury claim will often make allowances for both the physical and mental effects of the injury.

 Plaintiffs can also claim damages for the economic impact of their injury.
 For most people, this means claiming compensation for time missed at work due to either a temporary disability or for missed shifts due to attending doctor appointments.
+Some cases involve long-term compensation for a permanent disability.
+When this is the situation, plaintiffs can claim damages for any future lost earning capacity.

 Get Help from a Porter County Personal Injury Attorney